- Keeping your details up-to date

 |Standing Order – you can set his up through your Bank.|

 You have the option to pay your renewal fees through instalments using your card online or by Standing Order throughout your renewal year but it is essential that one instalment is made before your renewal is due and the full balance is paid off before your next renewal date.
 It will be the registrants responsibility to complete payment and UKPHR will not issue any reminders.
-You must first contact UKPHR at email@example.com to notify us of this payment plan.
+You must first contact UKPHR at firstname.lastname@example.org to notify us of this payment plan and to complete an instalment agreement form, which must be completed each year that you make payment in instalments.

 You can now claim tax relief on your annual renewal fees from the 6th April 2015.
 For more information, please click here